tongkyu-kim/sem-wbg_ai/README.md

 This repository contains a complete, self-contained SEM analysis pipeline examining how AI risk awareness and environmental awareness predict AI-use behaviors among young adults in South Korea, mediated by attitude toward AI.
 The workflow covers measurement validation, structural estimation, mediation analysis, multigroup comparison, and output generation — implemented entirely in Python as a reproducible Jupyter notebook.

+This repository builds upon and extends the Python SEM implementation developed by Vicky Gupta (vicky60629).
+While the original repository demonstrates SEM estimation procedures in Python, the present project expands the workflow into a full research pipeline including measurement validation, mediation analysis, multigroup analysis, automated reporting, and publication-ready outputs.

 The repository serves three purposes, described in detail below.

 ---